overwolf/overwolf.github.io/docs/topics/hosted-apps.md

 | tab_title      | string | A title to be used for your tab                                                                                   |
 | tab_tooltip    | string |  (Optional) A short name to be used as a tool tip message when hovering the tab icon. tab_title  will be used in case this field is not provided  |

-Apps with the above declaration will be added as a tab to Game Summary for the relevant games.
+Apps with the above declaration will be added as a tab to Game Summary for the targeted games.
 The user will be able to enable/disable your tab in the Game Summary settings.

 ### Build tab content